rafalcode/exonerate/README.md

 exonerate
 =========

+Fork rationale: merely for extra RF_oriented documentation and code refactoring merely for clarification purposes.

 A continuation of exonerate, a generic tool for sequence alignment by Guy St.
 C. Slater et al. (http://www.ebi.ac.uk/~guy/exonerate/).